bitswan-space/bitswan-space.github.io/blog/content/posts/workspacetutorial.md

 ### Conclusion
 You have successfully set up your Bitswan workspace on a VPS or cloud provider.
 You're now ready to begin developing and deploying your own automations directly within the browser-based environment!
 Let me know if you want a shortened version or one with extra formatting like collapsible sections or callouts.

+If you want to get started with the editor to develop and deploy your first automation, check out our blog post: *Getting Started with Bitswan in the VS Code Editor*.